1892 Cardiganshire County Council election: Candidates

 Of the eight retiring aldermen, only Jenkin Jenkins and Llewellyn Edwards, both of whom were made aldermen as defeated candidates in 1889, sought election.
-Jenkins won at Llanfihangel Ystrad but Edwards was again defeated at Llanbadarn, this time by solicitor Hugh Hughes.

-Contested elections
+Outcome

+The Liberals retained a substantial majority on the council.

 Most contests were again on party lines although there were several instances of Liberals opposing each other.
 The Conservatives had a few successes, notably at New Quay where Captain Longcroft of Llanina triumphed following divisions amongst local nonconformists.